-AUSTIN, Texas — An arrest warrant has been issued for 20-year-old Sasha Leigh Skare over an alleged aggravated robbery with a deadly weapon that left one dead and one injured.
+AUSTIN, Texas — The woman who was allegedly involved in an aggravated robbery with a deadly weapon that left one dead and one injured has been arrested.

 The 21-year-old who died in the shooting on Nov.
 29 appears to have died during a drug transaction, police said in a statement on Dec.
 2.

 At around 1:30 p.m. that day, police responded to 6614 N. Lamar Blvd. near Justin Lane where they found the man inside a car with gunshot wounds.
 Austin-Travis County EMS and the Austin Fire Department tried to save Andrew Bass' life but were unable to.